open-telemetry/otel-arrow/collector/receiver/otelarrowreceiver/README.md

 - `waiter_limit` (default: 1000): limits the number of requests waiting on admission once `admission_limit_mib` is reached.
 This is another dimension of memory limiting that ensures waiters are not holding onto a significant amount of memory while waiting to be processed.

 `admission_limit_mib` and `waiter_limit` are arguments supplied to [admission.BoundedQueue](https://github.com/open-telemetry/otel-arrow/tree/main/collector/admission).
-This custom semaphore meant use within receivers to help limit memory within the collector pipeline.
+This custom semaphore is meant to be used within receivers to help limit memory within the collector pipeline.

 ### Compression Configuration